This is a dessert that could be perfect for a potluck or a party. One batter, three layers of Heaven!

 - Keep mixing while you add the flour spoon by spoon and the vanilla.
 Set aside.

-- Separately, beat the egg whites with a pinch of salt until stiff.
+- Separately, beat the egg whites with salt until stiff peaks.
 Pour the egg whites over the batter and fold them slowly to incorporate the egg whites into the mixture.
 The batter will be thin, but this is normal.

-- Lightly butter and flour in a 9x13 baking dish.
+- Lightly butter and flour a 9x13 baking dish.

-- Pour the batter into the dish and bake 10 minutes at 350F, then reduce the heat to 325F and bake for another 50 minutes.
+- Pour the batter into the prepared cake pan and bake 10 minutes at 350F, then reduce the heat to 325F and bake for another 50 minutes, until golden brown on top. it comes out of the oven, it will wobble slightly.
+Let it cool completely, then put it in the refrigerator for at least 2 hours.

-- Let it cool completely, then put it in the refrigerator for few hours.
+- Let it cool completely on a cooling rack, then put it in the refrigerator for a few hours.
 It is better if the cake sits in the refrigerator overnight to set completely.

-- Sprinkle the cake with powder sugar and serve.
+- Sprinkle the cake with powdered sugar and serve.

 chaya says